kgateway-dev/kgateway/devel/contributing/documentation.md

 # Documentation

-The documentation is built from a private GitHub.
+The documentation is built from a private GitHub repository.
 Currently, only Solo.io team members can contribute to this repository.

 To request changes to the documentation or report an issue, follow the steps in [filing issues](/devel/contributing/issues.md)